autobrr/autobrr.com/docs/getting-started/windows.md

 <img src={useBaseUrl('/img/f.%20properties.png')} />

 And we're done, a windows service has been created.
-Now right click on Autobrr in the list and click **Run.**
+Now right click on autobrr in the list and click **Run.**

 <img src={useBaseUrl('/img/g.%20service%20created.png')} />